-[Small logo of Thornwood girl] Scroll to Foote's vector theory of perception & persuasion****
+designed in 1995 Scroll to vector theory of perception & persuasion****

 Gulf War News Collection from 1991 Plus